NOFO

 General description of NOFO’s purchasing routines and due diligence

-NOFO has established routines and procedures for qualification, classification and follow-up of suppliers.
-If violations or the risk of violations of fundamental human rights and decent working conditions are identified, appropriate measures must be implemented to stop, prevent or limit negative consequences based on the company’s affiliation, priorities and assessments.
-In dialogue with the supplier, NOFO will attempt to improve the identified conditions.
+NOFO has established routines and procedures for the qualification, classification, and monitoring of suppliers.
+If violations or risks of violations of fundamental human rights and decent working conditions are identified, procedures are in place to implement appropriate measures to stop, prevent, or mitigate negative consequences based on the company’s involvement, priorities, and assessments.
+Through dialogue with the supplier, NOFO will seek to improve the identified conditions.

 NOFO has a digital tool that maps the supply chain and collects information on basic human rights, decent working conditions, HSE, business ethics, the environment and supplier management.